 Duncan Sandys, once more in the chair, stressed the urgency of finding a workable solution to the island's problems.

-Unfortunately, the conference broke up in mutual recrimination and increased hostility.
+Both delegations then returned to their previous hard-line and the conference broke up in mutual recrimination and increased hostility.

 Alarmed by these developments, Britain proposed a NATO led peacekeeping force but this was considered unacceptable by President Makarios.